cs3org/reva/docs/content/en/docs/config/http/services/mentix/_index.md

 The [GOCDB](https://wiki.egi.eu/wiki/GOCDB/Documentation_Index) is a database specifically designed to organize the topology of a mesh of distributed sites and services.
 In order to use GOCDB with Mentix, its instance address has to be configured (see [here](gocdb)).

 - **localfile**
 The [localfile](localfile) connector reads sites from a local JSON file.
 The file must contain an array of sites adhering to the `meshdata.Site` structure.

+## Importers
+Mentix can import mesh data from various sources and write it to one or more targets through the corresponding connectors.

+__Supported importers:__

+- **webapi**
+Mentix can import mesh data via an HTTP endpoint using the `webapi` importer.
+Data can be sent to the configured relative endpoint (see [here](webapi)).

-#### Exporters
+## Exporters
 Mentix exposes its gathered data by using one or more _exporters_.
 Such exporters can, for example, write the data to a file in a specific format, or offer the data via an HTTP endpoint.

 __Supported exporters:__